 After ORD, even though I did not get a proper job, my freelance tuition was able to get me to where I am today where I no longer have to worry about not getting a scholarship for my law education or burdening my parents with CPF loans.
 I managed to save around $50,000.

 It feels good to be financially in control of my life.
-Even though along the way, I may have missed some opportunities to make more friends/find a girlfriend throughout my school life, at least I found it a sensible and calculated decision to make.
+Even though along the way, I may have missed some opportunities, at least I found it a sensible and calculated decision to make.

-I hope that my story can inspire not so well-to-do kids to always be positive in life.
+I hope that my story can inspire people to always be positive in life.
 With the right mindset and attitude, there is nothing one cannot achieve.
 As the late Mr Lee once said